 Italy has some culinary specialties to offer.
 So it’s not surprising that fifth place on our top 10 list goes to another Italian cheese.
 The Bitto storico is a hard cheese from Lombardy in northern Italy.
 In terms of taste, the cow’s milk cheese with a goat’s milk content of up to 20% is rather spicy and strong.
 However, the high price of 245 euros per kilo justifies its maturity.
 This is at least 10 years.

 The unusually high price of 300 euros per kilo for cheddar is due to its extravagant composition with Wyke Farms Cheddar.
 In the town of the same name, Wyke Champflower in Somerset, England, various traditional Cheddar cheeses are refined with additives such as gold leaf, truffles or selected spices.
 The particularly luxurious accessories ensure both popularity and the enormous price calculation.

 3) Moose cheese, Sweden

 Most people should not necessarily be aware that there is such a thing as elk cheese.
 Two Swedish sisters came up with the idea of making cheese from the milk of their elk cows on their home elk farm.
 These are milked from May to September.
 The milk obtained can be used to make around 300 kilos of elk cheese a year.
-Gourmets can taste the extremely rare cheese as much as 500 euros per kilo.
+Gourmets can taste the extremely rare cheese for as much as 500 euros per kilo.
+Which makes it an expensive cheese.
 The variations range from blue cheese to feta.

 2) White Stilton Gold, England